swarmstack/swarmstack/README.md

 ## WHY?

-### Portworx provides a highly-redundant storage solution that seeks to eliminate "ERROR: volume still atttached to another node" situations that can be encountered with some other block device pooling storage solutions, [situations can arise](https://portworx.com/ebs-stuck-attaching-state-docker-containers/) such as RexRay or EBS volumes getting stuck detaching from another node.
+### Portworx provides a high-availability storage solution that seeks to eliminate "ERROR: volume still atttached to another node" situations that can be encountered with some other block device pooling storage solutions, [situations can arise](https://portworx.com/ebs-stuck-attaching-state-docker-containers/) such as RexRay or EBS volumes getting stuck detaching from another node.

 ---